 - Do I need personal car insurance?

-- Do I need a separate insurance card to rent my car out?
+- Do I also need my personal insurance card to share my car?